fobadara/awesome-books/README.md

 ● CSS

+● Javascript

+# Technologies used:

 ● Linters

+● Github

+● Vscode

 # Getting Started

 To get a local copy up and running follow these simple example steps.

-⬜ clone the app by running this command `git clone https://github.com/fobadara/my-portfolio-site-2.git`
+⬜ clone the app by running this command `git clone https://github.com/fobadara/awesomebooks.git`

-⬜ Run this command `cd my-portfolio-site-2`
+⬜ Run this command `cd awesome-books`

 ⬜ Open in browser